npm unpublish [<@scope>/]<pkg>[@<version>]

 If no version is specified, or if all versions are removed then the root package entry is removed from the registry entirely.

 Even if a package version is unpublished, that specific name and version combination can never be reused.
 In order to publish the package again, a new version number must be used.
+Additionally, new versions of packages with every version unpublished may not be republished until 24 hours have passed.

 The scope is optional and follows the usual rules for